Jonathan M Tisch Family Foundation

 Jonathan M. Tisch serves as Trustee of the foundation.
 As Co-Chairman of the Board of Loews Corporation and Executive Chairman of Loews Hotels & Co., Tisch brings extensive business leadership and philanthropic expertise to the foundation's work.

-Tisch is Vice Chairman of the Board of Trustees at Tufts University and has been recognized by Crain's New York Business as one of the first members of their Hall of Fame for individuals who have transformed New York City through their professional work and civic activities.
+Tisch is Vice Chairman of the Board of Trustees at Tufts University and has been recognised by Crain's New York Business as one of the first members of their Hall of Fame for individuals who have transformed New York City through their professional work and civic activities.

 On his philanthropic philosophy, Tisch has stated that through their giving, he and his wife Lizzie want to "invest in students and, through them, in the civic fabric that strengthens our society."
-His advocacy for active citizenship emphasizes "addressing root causes in problems like poverty, hunger, homelessness, and disease" rather than merely alleviating symptoms.
+His advocacy for active citizenship emphasises "addressing root causes in problems like poverty, hunger, homelessness, and disease" rather than merely alleviating symptoms.

 Application Process & Timeline